mdozmorov/ChIP-seq_notes/README.md

 - [Logolas](https://github.com/kkdey/Logolas) - R package for Enrichment Depletion Logos (EDLogos) and String Logos.

 - [marge](https://robertamezquita.github.io/marge/) - API for HOMER in R for Genomic Analysis using Tidy Conventions, [GitHub](https://github.com/robertamezquita/marge)

+- [motifbreakR](https://bioconductor.org/packages/motifbreakR/) - R package for predicting the disruptiveness of single nucleotide polymorphism on TFBSs.
+SNPs may be a list of rsIDs or a BED file.
+Includes MotifDB PWMs and others (ENCODE, Factorbook, Hocomoco, homer).

 - [motifStack](https://bioconductor.org/packages/motifStack/) - R package for plotting stacked logos for single or multiple DNA, RNA and amino acid sequence.